jreive/j4-renec-yt-share/README.md

     rake db:migrate
 ```
 ### Google API
 I use the YouTube Data API v3 to fetch YouTube video snippets.
-You can create an API key from here.
-Follow these guides.
+You can create an API key from [here](https://console.cloud.google.com/apis/credentials).
+Follow these [guides](https://developers.google.com/youtube/registering_an_application).
 Remember to add restrictions to `YouTube Data API v3` only to prevent any accidental usage with your Google account when using the API.

+In-case you don't have enough time, here is a test token: `AIzaSyA-0vvnaLGhVFy1TNe819OAXW663E9DWzM`

 The API key must be stored in the `.env` file with the key `YOUTUBE_API_KEY`: